pradnyaborkar90/Sketcher/README.md

 # Sketcher
-This is a Real Time Sketcher which takes feeds from Webcam and displays a sketched Output in Real Time.
+A Real Time Sketcher which takes feeds from Webcam and displays a sketched Output in Real Time.

+Technologies Used: Python

+Libraries used:

+Numpy

+OpenCV